 As early as the 16th century, a standard work on Ayurveda, Shatavari Asparagus racemosus is among the Oshadhis listed in heel form.
 In this the author Bhava Mishra distinguishes the little Shatavar, whom he as Shatavari signified by the great Shatavar, whom he as Mahashatavari performs.
 Maha means 'big' in both Sanskrit and Hindi.
 The effect of both is distinguished.
 A distinction that is rarely found today.One can guess the importance of Shatavari in Ayurveda.
 Shata means 'hundred', 'var' is mostly translated as bridegroom.
 Shatavari would therefore be freely translated,

-Which has over 100 husbands
+Which has 100 husbands

-Quality seal "BDIH controlled heavy metal test"Every batch of Shatavari extract is checked for residues by the BDIH.
+Each batch of Shatavari extract is checked for residues by the BDIH.
 So you can be sure that you are buying Shatavari of the highest quality and purity from us at an unbeatable price.
-Keep dry and cool, do not expose to direct sunlight, do not store in the refrigerator.
+Keep dry and cool, do not expose to direct sunlight, do not refrigerate.
 Keep away from children.

 Recommended dosage: take one capsule three times a day.